chazeprasad/slate/source/includes/api/mobile-alert/_create.md

 }
 ```

-This endpoint create a Mobile Alert Settings.
+This endpoint creates a Mobile Alert Settings.

 ### HTTP Request